-Sarah V. Arden is a senior researcher at AIR in the area of special education.
+Sarah V. Arden is a principal researcher at AIR in the area of special education.
 In this role, Dr. Arden acts as a service area coordinator and leads the intensive technical assistance efforts of the Office of Special Education (OSEP) funded National Center on Intensive Intervention (NCII).
 Dr. Arden also serves as acting project director and implementation coordinator for a US Department of Education funded Investing in Innovation and Improvement development research grant (i3) investigating district-wide implementation of tiered systems in mathematics with a focus on intensive interventions for students with disabilities and other at-risk learners and as a senior recruiter on an Institutes of Education Science funded evaluation study of MTSS of reading in early grades.

 In her previous roles at AIR, Dr. Arden acted as project director for multiple projects supporting schools and district implementation of RTI/MTSS and as a cross-state learning collaborative lead for OSEP funded National Center on Systemic Improvement.